VebjornNyvoll/event-handler/README.md

 To use the app you need a ticketmaster API key.
 To get a key you need to go to the Ticketmaster Discovery API Explorer page.
 Then put the key into a `.env` file in the root folder of the project.

-If you're unable to get a key of your own, you may use this one: 7elxdku9GGG5k8j0Xm8KWdANDgecHMV0

 ```
 # file: .env